IDAES/idaes-pse/docs/tutorials/getting_started/mac_osx.rst

        <summary> Fallback solution </summary>

-   As a fallback (assuming you are using a conda env) you can install the generic ipopt solver with the command ``conda install -c conda-forge ipopt`` though this will not have all the features of our extensions package.
+   As a fallback (assuming you are using a conda env) you can install the open source ipopt solver with the command ``conda install -c conda-forge ipopt`` though this will not have all the features of our extensions package.